 Brand collaboration refers to any relationship a brand can engage in, for example:

-- brand-to-brand (including not-for-profits)
+• brand-to-brand (including not-for-profits)

-- brand-to-artist
+• brand-to-artist

-- brand-to-customer
+• brand-to-customer

-- brand-to-influencer
+• brand-to-influencer

-Co-branding always leads to a shared product, service or experience.
-Brand collaboration, on the other hand, can take different forms, such as joint marketing or joint support of charitable causes, without necessarily resulting in a product.
+Brand collaboration can take different forms—such as joint marketing or joint support of charitable causes—without necessarily resulting in a product.

-Types of Co-branding Plus Examples
+Types of Co-branding and 30 Co-branding Examples

 Product Co-Branding